Mark Strome: Philanthropy

-The Strome Family Foundation was established in 1993 to support community programs addressing local needs to larger global issues, primarily in education, the arts and medical research.
+The Strome Family Foundation was established in 1993 to support community programs addressing local needs to larger global issues, primarily in education, the arts, and medical research.
 His philanthropic investments are made with the same strategy and expectations as venture donors seeking measurable results.

 Strome donated $4 million to Johns Hopkins for hematological research in 2006.

 In September 2014, the foundation pledged $11 million to endow the Strome Entrepreneurial Center at Old Dominion University, his alma mater, in support of a new, multi-pronged program to nurture business entrepreneurs.
 The program encourages a formal way of linking mentors with promising students.

-Strome continues to personally mentor emerging entrepreneurs.